slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
+> *"The enemy is fear.
+We think it is hate, but it is fear."
+-- Ghandi*
-- the enemy is fear.
-We think it is hate, but it is fear. -- Ghandi “The world is divided between victims and predators, and you have to defend yourself against both.” -- Florenz Baron
+> *"The world is divided between victims and predators, and you have to defend yourself against both."
+-- Florenz Baron*
-- the worst thing about betrayal is that it never comes from your enemies. - the godfather
+> *"The worst thing about betrayal is that it never comes from your enemies."
+-- The godfather*
-- when working surround yourself with people more sucessful than you. when playing surround yourself with people happier than you. -- naval
+> *"When working surround yourself with people more sucessful than you. when playing surround yourself with people happier than you."
+-- Naval Ravikant*
+> *"Só os mais corajosos conseguem fazer a paz."
+-- Trump*
+> *"Who lies for you will lie against you."
+-- Bosnian proverb*
+> *"The best fighter is never angry."
+-- Lao Tzu*

+- heros are your idealized selfes
+- understand the difference of an adversary and an enemy to not accumulate enemys.
 - When narratives begin to shift and the once good guys are labelled as bad it's not surprising they fight back.
 They'll point to criticisms as exaggerations.
 Their faults as misunderstandings.
 - Nietszche says to measure one’s strength by the number of parasites one can support.
 - surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
-> *"Só os mais corajosos conseguem fazer a paz."
--- Trump*
-- heros are your idealized selfes
-- understand the difference of an adversary and an enemy to not accumulate enemys.
-- who lies for you will lie against you. -- bosnian proverb
-- the best fighter is never angry. -- lao tzu
 -->

 > *"Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous."